kylerbrown/bark/specification.md

 + YAML
 + Raw binary arrays

+Files that do not have associated `.meta` files are ignored.
+Metafiles must have associated datasets.
+By ignoring extra files, this system flexibly allows the inclusion of non-standard data such as videos, screenshots and notes.

 Conversion between ARF and Bark files should be easy as only the implementation is different.

-An example BARK tree:
+An example Bark tree:

     experiment.bark/            <- root directory, optional extension
         meta                    <- top level YAML metadata
         day1/                   <- first entry; all datasets within have the same timebase meta                <- first entry metadata
-            emg.dat             <- an EMG dataset
+            emg.dat             <- a first dataset
-            emg.dat.meta        <- the metadata (attributes of emg.dat in YAML format) mic.dat             <- a second dataset
+            emg.dat.meta        <- the metadata (ARF attributes) of emg.dat in YAML format mic.dat             <- a second dataset
-            mic.dat.meta
-            song.label          <- a third dataset, in CSV format song.label.meta     <- meta data for the third dataset
+            mic.dat.meta        <- metadata for the second dataset mic.flac            <- a file with no corresponding .meta file - it is thus ignored song.label          <- a third dataset, in CSV format song.label.meta     <- metadata for the third dataset

         day2_session2/          <- second entry
             emg.dat             <- a dataset in the second entry emg.dat.meta
         ... etc ...

-Files that do not have associated `.meta` files are ignored.
-Metafiles must have associated datasets.
-By ignoring extra files, this system flexibly allows the inclusion of non-standard data such as videos, screenshots and notes.

 ## Goals and conceptual framework